AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-2.md

 <!--- MC-38930-->

 *  A virtual product no longer changes type when its status is changed from enabled to disabled (or vice versa).
-Previously, Magento changed a product’s type from virtual to simple when its status changed.
+Previously, Magento changed a product's type from virtual to simple when its status changed.

 <!--- MC-38197-->